Breda: Economy

 Historically, economic activities were mainly industrial.
 Breda was a center of the food- and drink industry.
 Companies like Hero (lemonade), Van Melle (Mentos), De Faam (liquorice) and Kwatta (chocolate) are famous throughout Western Europe.
 Breda also had a sugar factory, supplying its best-known products.

 Breda formerly housed the largest brewery in the Netherlands (Oranjeboom).
 The multinational Interbrew took over the brewery in 1995 and then closed it in 2004.
 Production of the Breda brand was moved to both Bremen and Leuven until 2008, when Randalls Brewery (in Guernsey) acquired the licence.
 Guernsey is now the only place in the world where draught Breda is brewed.

 However, the decline of industrial activity did not harm the city's economy.
 Nowadays, Breda is a service oriented economy based on business, trade and logistics.
 A growing number of international companies choose to establish their head office for Benelux operations and manufacturing in Breda.
-Examples of these companies are 3M Abbott Laboratories, Alfa Laval, Amgen, Dockwise, ExxonMobil, General Electric, General Motors, Krohne Oil & Gas, Ritchie Bros.
+Examples of these companies are 3M, Abbott Laboratories, Alfa Laval, Amgen, Dockwise, ExxonMobil, General Electric, General Motors, Krohne Oil & Gas, Ritchie Bros.
 Auctioneers, Scania, Texaco, and Toshiba.
 Also, the food industry is still largely represented by companies such as Anheuser-Busch InBev, Hero Group, Perfetti Van Melle and Royal Cosun.
 Furthermore, the city is host to the headquarters of the Royal Netherlands Air Force.
-Because of its central location between the ports of Antwerp and Rotterdam, the city also attracts logistics companies.
+Because of its central location between the ports of Antwerp and Rotterdam, the city also attracts logistics companies such as Van Wijngen International.
 Koch Media has its Benelux office in Breda.

-The main shopping areas of Breda are the city centre and the southern part of Breda.
-Known shopping centres are De Barones and 't Sas.
+The main shopping areas of Breda are the city center and the southern part of Breda.
+Known shopping centers are De Barones and 't Sas.
 Major shopping streets are the Eindstraat, Ginnekenstraat, Wilhelminastraat and Ginnekenweg.
 A market is held on the Grote Markt every Tuesday and Friday from 09:00 to 13:00.
 A book and antique market is held on Wednesday from 09:00 to 17:00.

+Education

+Breda became since 1970 a more specific education city and student city.
+In 2012 there were 27,000 students registered in Middelbaar- and Hoger Onderwijs.